RafaelCechinato/RafaelCechinato/README.md

 <h1 align = "justify">Hi there, my name is Rafael 👋</h1>

-I'm a junior full-stack developer, currently working at Domatech.
+I'm a junior full-stack developer, looking for new opportunities to evolve.

 - 🌱 I’m currently working and learning about ReactJS and NodeJs
 - 😄 Pronouns: he/him